visualcamp/seeso-sample-ios/readme.md

     2-2.
 Stop Tracking

-3. Click the switch to activate it, and GazePointView uses the onFilteredGaze's coordinates.
-If disabled again, the OnGaze's coordinates are used.
+3. Click the switch to activate it, and GazePointView uses the OneEuroFilterManager coordinates.
+If disabled again, the OnGaze's GazeInfo coordinates are used.

     ![images/SeeSoSample3.png](images/11.png)

     3-1.
-Filtered Gaze
+Filtered x,y

     ![images/SeeSoSample2.png](images/12.png)

-    3-2 Raw Gaze
+    3-2 GazeInfo x,y

 4. The One Five button can only select one of the two.
 When selected, the color changes to green, meaning one-point calibration and five-point calibration, respectively.
 Click the start button next to start calibration.